syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 This Promise is composed of a Knative and Postgres.
 Installing the Promise on the Platform will have the following side-effects:

-- Three Promises will be installed in the Platform Cluster: Paved Path, Knative and Postgres.
+- Three Promises will be scheduled to the platform Destination: Paved Path, Knative and Postgres.
-- The Knative and Postgres's dependencies will be installed on the Worker Cluster.
+- The Knative and Postgres's Dependencies will be scheduled to the worker Destination

 To verify the installation was successful, run: